10up/simple-local-avatars/readme.txt

 1. Has a simple, native interface
 1. Fully supports Gravatar and default avatars if no local avatar is set for the user - but also allows you turn off Gravatar
 1. Generates the requested avatar size on demand (and stores the new size for efficiency), so it looks great, just like Gravatar!
-1. Let's you decide whether lower privilege users (subscribers, contributors) can upload their own avatar
+1. Lets you decide whether lower privilege users (subscribers, contributors) can upload their own avatar
 1. Enables rating of local avatars, just like Gravatar

 == Installation ==